 - Cambridge: CAE, CPE

 Applying for the Master programme in the Humanities is a two-step process.
-First, you need to submit your application for the programme via the Swedish higher education application agency (see link on top of the page).
-After that, you have to submit a proof of eligibility for the specific pathway.
+First, you need to submit your application for the programme via the Swedish higher education application agency (type Master programme in the Humanities in the search box).
+After that, you have to submit a proof of eligibility for the specific pathway (i.e. Musicology).
 These documents should be sent to the department (see below).
 For more information on the deadlines for application, proof of eligibility submission and payment of the tuition fee, please refer to the Uppsala University Master Programme information page.

 Selection will be based on a total appraisal of quantity and quality of previous university studies.
 Special emphasis is placed on the quality of the degree project in musicology or equivalent.
 As full documentation of your degree project, preferably a Bachelor's thesis, a paper copy is required.
 A statement of intent outlining your musicological proficiency (2 pages maximum) is also requested.
 The documentation must arrive in the hands of the programme coordinator by the start of February (for exact date, see the master programme page linked above).

 Write the following in the address field of the envelope: "Text for application to Master Programme of Humanities: Musicology".
 Send your documents to: Uppsala University, Department of Musicology, P.O.
 Box 633 SE-751 26 Uppsala, Sweden.

 For citizens of countries outside of the European Union (EU), European Economic Area (EEA) and Switzerland, application and tuition fees are required.
 Read more about fees.